 The world has changed in many ways since the outbreak of the global COVID-19 pandemic.
 Regulators are taking advantage of technology to institute greater social distancing, limiting contact between people to curb the spread of the coronavirus.
-For you, this could mean a transition to virtual auditing.
+For you, this could mean a transition to virtual audits.

 Approach a Virtual Audit as the New Normal